-The Margaret River Ultra Marathon gives you 80 kilometres of magnificent trail running through one of the most breathtaking regions of Australia – the Cape to Cape coastline of south west Western Australia.
+11 – 12 May 2024: The Margaret River Ultra Marathon delivers plenty of magnificent trail running through one of the most breathtaking regions of Australia – the Cape to Cape coastline of south west Western Australia.

-Complete the whole course as an individual and you will fulfill an epic journey you will never forget; or gather your mates for a relay team of 2-5 runners and spend some quality time in this much loved part of the world.
+Complete the either course as an individual and you will fulfill an epic journey you will never forget; or gather your mates and complete the 80km in a relay team of 2-5 runners and spend some quality time in this much loved part of the world.

 Located between Cape Naturaliste and Cape Leeuwin, the region is renowned for its superb wineries, rolling country farmland, pristine beaches, world-class surf breaks, limestone caves and magnificent tall-timber forests.
-To run though this rich tapestry of natural wonders will be a joy for anyone who enjoys putting one foot in front of the other.
+To run though this rich tapestry of natural wonders will be a joy for anyone who enjoys being in the great outdoors.

-The full 80km end to end course, from the crisp white sands at Hamelin Bay in the south to our finish point at the Cheeky Monkey Brewery and Cidery in the north, is a sizable (but achievable) challenge for any athlete and caters for the growing population of ultra marathon runners the world over.
+The full 80km course starts on the crisp white sands at Hamelin Bay in the south and follows large sections of the Cape to Cape Track to our finish point at Howard Park Wines in the north, is a sizable (but achievable) challenge for any athlete and caters for the growing population of ultra marathon runners the world over.

 Utilising large sections of the famous ‘Cape to Cape’ walking track, the terrain underfoot is not overly technical and includes a range of trail types, from hard packed clay trails to soft sandy beaches with plenty of weaving single track between.
-It is unfair to call the course ‘flat’ but with a total ascent / descent of ‘just’ 1,700m the course is far from mountainous with long runnable sections that are a sheer delight to pass along.
+It is unfair to call the courses ‘flat’ as they both include some slow undulations delivering ‘just’ 1,700m of climbing over the 80km course of 1,000m across the 42km course.

-- Leg 1: 10.5km Hamelin Bay to Boranup Campsite
+- Leg 1: 11.5km Hamelin Bay to Boranup Campsite

 For full course description including detailed legs and maps, CLICK HERE.

-The Margaret River Ultra Marathon can be completed by individual runners doing the whole thing, or by relay teams of up to 5 doing one or more legs each.
+The 80KM Ultra Marathon can be completed by individual runners doing the whole thing, or by relay teams of up to 5 doing one or more legs each.

 Relay teams have the opportunity to gather team members of varying abilities who can still race together, eg. less capable runners can do the shorter legs and more capable runners can do the longer legs, or do more than 2 legs.